 - HIV Testing

 - HIV testing is an important part of being healthy.
 It’s easy, just a blood test, but many people have not been tested.
-Experts say that 1/3 of Canadians who live with HIV don’t realize they are infected which means they are not in treatment (which can keep people healthy for longer).
+Experts say that 1/3 of Canadians who live with HIV don’t know they are infected which means they are not in treatment (which can keep people healthy for longer).

 Anyone can ask for an HIV test, and testing is recommended for anyone who,